NovaObrien/farming-clicker/README.md

 ============
 1. Dynamically change color scheme at certain year threshold?

-2. Make it take 1-12 months to sell farm and is cancable
+2. Make it take 1-12 months to sell farm and is cancable (adds it to the nomral market with a cancel btn)

+3. Crop Rotations / change lands crop type between hay and veggies?